jdw5/surge-toast-client/README.md

-## Surge Toast
+# Surge Toast
 A headless toast package for use in Vue-Inertia-Laravel projects.
 For seamless integration, use the [Surge Toast composer package]() in Laravel.

-### Installation
+## Installation
 ```console
 npm install surge-toast
 ```

 If you want to use the Laravel flash message integration, you can install the Laravel package as well.
+For documentation, see the package [here]().
 ```console
 composer require surge/toast
 ```